-Wilbur East, Zap, Terra, Kappa Alpha Theta, Robert Moore South (Bob), and apartments in Mirrielees and EVGR-A
+Wilbur East, ZAP, Terra, Kappa Alpha Theta, Robert Moore South (BOB), and apartments in Mirrielees and EVGR-A

 Arroyo is a place where we aim to develop and maintain a residence where curiosity, support and celebration of individual differences are paramount aspirations along with personal and academic growth.
 We strive to have a community where respect, inclusion, and safety are expected baseline values.
 Arroyo has traditions that support these aspirations and values through a range of social and educational activities.
-These occur throughout the year and are chosen and lead by our residents and student staff.
+These occur throughout the year and are chosen and led by our residents and student staff.
 Among the traditions of Arroyo are “Cottage Cheese” where members of our community cook for one another, “Spotlights” where individual students share their life stories with the community as a whole, “Weekend Activities” where student staff plan social activities and events for the residents, and 3 annual “big trips” where the dorm travels to other part of California for several days to live and learn.
 Examples include Sea Trip to Monterey, Snow Trip to the Sierras, and Rock Trip to Yosemite Valley.
 Many other small events through the year are also developed based on specific interests of the residents.
 Perhaps more important than these types of traditions are the day to day interactions—eating at our tables at Wilbur Dining, sharing our accomplishments, challenges, and worries with one another, playing ping pong, pool, soccer, volleyball, and rock climbing during our evening and weekend downtime.
-Arroyo wants to be a fun place to live and learn, but more importantly, a supportive place for each resident to find and make their way during the first year of their Stanford journey.
+Arroyo wants to be a fun place to live and learn, but more importantly, a supportive place for each resident to find and make their way during their Stanford journey.

 James (Jim) Lock, MD, PhD.
 Is professor and associate chair of the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
 He has spent his entire career at Stanford as a clinical researcher in child psychiatric eating disorders treatment, particularly anorexia nervosa.
 He has an eclectic background having majored in religion and philosophy in college, completed a masters in comparative literature, and a PhD in philosophy along with this medical degree.
 He is also a poet and short story writer and a long standing member of the Pegasus Writers, a group of physician writers here at Stanford.
 When not reading, writing, or teaching, you will likely find him running somewhere on the campus.